enaburekhan/enumerables-project/README.md

-# enumerables-project
+# enumerables-project_test_case
-This project is the second one in Ruby module at Microverse.
-In this project, we created custom enumerables methods for the following:
+This project is the seventh one in Ruby module at Microverse.
+In this project, we created custom test cases for enumerables methods for the following:
 - #my_each
 - #my_each_with_index
 - #select